 “Gratitude is not only the greatest of all virtues, it the parent of all the others. ” – Marcus Tullius Cicero

-In the process of growing up, with time I forgot the importance of my grandmother’s advice, but in 2010 I tried to remember it again when my life became full of sufferings.
+I remember that once my grandmother told me ” darling, you should be grateful for the small things that otherwise go unnoticed in life.”
+I was a small girl at that time, hence I applied it diligently – being grateful for the little things in life.
+In the process of growing up, with time I forgot the importance of my grandmother’s advice, but in 2010 I tried to remember it again when my life became full of suffering.

 My significant other from America and I had not seen each since a year now, due to the fact that American Immigration Laws give no recognition to same-sex couples.
 Another reason that she and I were apart was our poor financial condition.

 In July 2010, I lost my father and at that time I had hit rock bottom.
 Life surpassed me.
 My sadness overpowered me.
-Life became heavy and unbearable like a bitter storm washing away all my dreams, hopes and aspirations.
+Life became heavy and unbearable like a bitter storm washing away all my dreams, hopes, and aspirations.

 I realized that I could not give up.
 The words of my grandmother resonated in my heart.
 I sent an email to my significant other telling that I want to make a list of things I am grateful for and I asked her to do the same.
 I encouraged her towards noticing the small things in life and letting the whole universe know about it.